-- i) In the Finals of the Category "A" competitions the order of events must be as follows: Fencing or Swimming, Riding and Laser-Run.
-In the Olympic Games and World Cup Finals the ranking round must take place the previous day.
-Laser-Run must always be organised with handicap start. - ii) In the qualifications for the finals of Category "A" competitions (four disciplines without Riding) and in all other competitions the order of events may be different and adjusted to the LOC's needs.
-However, in the qualifications for the finals of Category "A" competitions, Laser-Run must be the final event.
+- i) In the Finals of the Category "A" competitions the order of events must be as follows: Riding, Fencing Bonus Round, Swimming and Laser Run. - Except for Olympic Games and World Cup Final, Semi-finals of the Category "A" competitions will be organised without Riding and according to the sequence mentioned at Art.1.6.1 i). - iii) After athletes qualified for Semi-finals in Category "A" competitions a single Fencing Ranking Round will be organised before the Semi-finals and will be valid for both Semi-finals and Finals.
+In the Olympic Games and World Cup Finals the Fencing Ranking Round must take place the previous day.
+Laser Run must always be organised with a handicap start. - iv) In the qualifications for the Semi-finals of Category "A" competitions (four disciplines without Riding) and in all other competitions the order of events may be different and adjusted to the LOC's needs.
+However, in the qualifications for the Semi-finals of Category "A" competitions, Laser Run must be the final event.